-We know that we lose approximately 40% of our students between the first and second primary semesters each year.
-The experience during the first semester and lack of adequate, individualized support or safety nets pushes too many students away, especially those from minoritized communities.
-We see inconsistent support and resources provided to help students build towards a successful first semester and the confidence to continue forward into the second semester.
-This stems from a lack of clearly identified pathways and course sequencing so students identify and stay on the path, and there is currently no consistent mechanism for pro-active intervention along the student journey to encourage success and remediate challenges.
+We know that we lose approximately 40% of our students between the first and second semesters each year.
+The experience during the first semester and lack of sufficient, individualized support or safety nets reinforces structural barriers that push too many students away, especially those from minoritized communities.
+We see inconsistent support and resources provided to onboard students or help them achieve a successful first semester with the confidence to continue forward into the second semester.
+Further, there is currently no consistent mechanism for pro-active intervention along the student journey to encourage success and remediate challenges.

-Our processes and practices assume students are 'college ready' and know how to navigate complex systems, find the answers they seek, and know how to advocate for what they need.
-This experience is exacerbated for many Black and African American students who report feeling alienated on campus, and who do not feel we offer a safe, anti-racist environment in which they can thrive.
+Our processes and practices assume students know how to navigate our bureaucratic systems, understand impenetrable terminology, or know where and how to find the answers they seek.
+This experience is exacerbated for many Black and African American students who report feeling alienated on campus, and who do not feel we offer a safe, anti-racist learning environment in which they can thrive.
+We need to do more to be 'student ready'.
 This lack of a consistent method of high-touch support for our most disproportionately impacted students impedes their persistence through to completion (employment, degree, transfer, etc.).

-- Faculty play inconsistent role in campus retention strategies (aside from Early Alert or individual self-appointed mentoring) - Classroom environment is not uniformly welcoming; lack of consistent DEI framework informing classroom practices and pedagogies - Academic policies are overly punitive and parental (strict due dates, no late work accepted, overly concerned about cheating, students have 'a right to fail' mentality) - Lack of consistent access to textbooks, classroom materials, and stable connectivity.
+- Faculty play an inconsistent role in campus retention strategies creating a disconnect between instruction and student services. - Classroom environments are not consistently welcoming or situated within a clear DEI framework informing practices and pedagogies. - Academic policies are overly punitive, promote a deficit mindset towards students, and often stigmatize the very students we wish to help. - Lack of consistent access to textbooks, classroom materials, and stable Internet connectivity.

-- Lack of dedicated, integrated wrap around services to support student access, persistence, and success; assumption that all students know how to navigates our programs and advocate effectively for what they need - Childcare needs continue to be a barrier for students.
+- Lack of dedicated, integrated wrap around services to support student access, persistence, and success. - Childcare needs continue to be a barrier for students.

-- Policies, procedures, and practices that reinforce a punitive approach to academic support and stigmatize students rather than wrapping our arms around them to help them succeed. - Current employee evaluation processes for faculty, staff, and managers do not include performance indicators for applying/implementing DEIA or anti-racist practices and pedagogies. - Transportation continues to be a hurdle and barrier for student access.
-Although students can ride the local County buses for free, the current route structure does not support easy or efficient transportation to the main campus (Fairfield) or between the three campus locations. - Impacted student campus culture; COVID has affected the culture of engagement; currently a struggle to get enough students to run for ASSC government, or form/participate in a diverse array of student clubs.
+- Policies, procedures, and practices that reinforce a punitive approach to academic support and stigmatize students rather than help them succeed. - Current employee evaluation processes for faculty, staff, and managers do not include performance indicators for applying/implementing DEIA or anti-racist practices and pedagogies. - Transportation continues to be a hurdle and barrier for student access.
+Although students can ride the local County buses for free, the current route structure does not support easy or efficient transportation to the main campus (Fairfield) or between the three campus locations, particularly for students wishing to take evening classes. - Impacted student campus culture; COVID has affected the culture of engagement; currently a struggle to get enough students to run for ASSC government, or form/participate in a diverse array of student clubs.
 Not enough clearly advertised ways for students to engage with the campus community

-- Faculty are engaged in racial and equity literacy education and training as a means of expanding equitable practices in the classroom - Faculty are involved in the cohort management module as a member of student Completion and Success teams
+- Faculty are engaged in racial and equity literacy education and training as a means of expanding equitable practices in the classroom. - Faculty are involved in the cohort management module as a member of student Completion and Success teams.